zerlegend/soil_mechnics_laboratory_management_system/README.md

-this is Webstack - Portfolio Project is a web based soil mechanics laboratory management system.
+This is Webstack - Portfolio Project the development part and it is a web based soil mechanics laboratory management system.